 Some years after writing this, when I’d moved to New Zealand, I was exploring the Waipara River.
 It’s one of the few places on Earth where the K-T, or more correctly in geological nomenclature, the K-Pg line is visible.
 Part of my job as Biodiversity Advisor for the local council was to design a large interpretation sign for visitors.
-If you haven’t a clue what the ‘K-T’ means, this should help.
+If you haven’t a clue what the ‘K-T’ means, this should help (click on it to see a larger image).

 Stargate SG-1: K-T